What are Guests, Members, Admins, and Owners?

 An explanation of the roles:

-Typically, a Space Owner is the one who created the workspace, and this person has complete access to all parts of the Settings dashboard.
+Typically, a Workspace Owner is the one who created the workspace, can make people Admins and this person has complete access to all Workspace Settings and Billing.

-An Admin is someone assigned by the Space Owner to help administer the workspace.
+An Admin is someone assigned by the Workspace Owner to help administer the workspace.

 An Admin can create missions, invite and manage people, set up global templates, evaluation criteria, etc.